raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 inet 10.42.0.211/24 brd 10.42.0.255 scope global eth0
 ```

 The first address is the IP address of your server Pi on the network, and the part after the slash is the network size.
-It is highly likely that yours will be a `/24`, which means you can use any address between 10.42.0.1 and 10.42.0.254.
-When picking an address for your Pi, you need to exclude the gateway address.
-For example, if your gateway is 10.42.0.1 we suggest using 10.42.0.2 for your server Pi.
+It is highly likely that yours will be a `/24`.
 Also note the `brd` (broadcast) address of the network.
-Note down the output of the previous two commands.
+Note down the output of the previous command, which will contain the IP address of the Pi and the Broadcast address of the network.

-Finally note down the address of your DNS server, which is very likely the same address as your gateway.
+Finally note down the address of your DNS server, which is the same address as your gateway.
 You can find this with:
 ```
 cat /etc/resolv.conf
 ```

 Configure a static network adddress on your server Pi by with `sudo nano /etc/network/interfaces` (where you replace nano with an editor of your choice).
-Change the line, `iface eth0 inet manual` to look something like, where the address is the first address from the command before last, the address as `255.255.255.0` and the gateway address as the number received from the last command.
+Change the line, `iface eth0 inet manual` so that the address is the first address from the command before last, the address as `255.255.255.0` and the gateway address as the number received from the last command.

 ```
 auto eth0